Courtesy of Santana Com

 Playing bass since his early teen years, Dave Margen gravitated towards the sounds of James Brown and funk and never looked back.
 Dave studied with John Knight in his native Bay Area, whom he cites as a major influence.
 His teacher often snuck the under-age Margen into the various Broadway Street clubs in San Francisco’s Pacific Heights neighborhood to hear such local luminaries as Tower of Power.
 Soon Dave would become part of the scene, jamming with bands and establishing himself as an in-demand player.

-Among the lesser known, though equally brilliant players was Dave Margen, who commenced his career with Santana in 1977 on the timeless live/studio double set Moonflower.
-Margen played brilliantly on albums including: Inner Secrets, Swing of Delight, Oneness, Silver Dreams Golden Reality, Marathon, and Havana Moon – as well as the guitarist’s massive comeback hits Zebop, and Shango in the early 1980s.
+Dave commenced his career with Santana in 1977 on the live/studio twofer Moonflower and played brilliantly on somewhat lesser known Carlos slabs including: Inner Secrets, Swing of Delight, Oneness Silver Dreams Golden Reality, Marathon, and Havana Moon – as well as the guitarist’s massive comeback hits Zebop, and Shango in the early ‘80s.

-Dave’s remarkable bass solo composition “Runnin’ – as recorded on Marathon, was a highlight of Santana gigs of that era, fusing Latin, jazz, funk and blues rhythms and themes.
+As I was witness, Dave’s remarkable bass solo composition “Runnin’ was a highlight of Santana gigs of that era, fusing Latin, jazz, funk, and blues rhythms and themes.